Apply for the EE RLF Bridge Loan here: Application Link

 FAQs

-1. What is the Energy Efficiency Revolving Loan Fund?
+- What is the Energy Efficiency Revolving Loan Fund?

-1. When will Direct Pay Bridge Loans become available?
+- When will Bridge Loans become available?

-1. What is a Direct Pay Tax Credit?
+- What is a Direct Pay Tax Credit?

 Most of the clean energy funding from the federal Inflation Reduction Act comes in the form of nonrefundable income tax credits, meaning that if the credits cover more than is owed on taxes the difference is not refunded.
 However, public sector entities, like counties, school districts, and nonprofits are exempt from income taxes entirely, excluding them from receiving these incentives.
 To make this funding accessible to the public sector and nonprofits, the US Treasury will now directly give a rebate (called a direct-, or elective-, pay tax credit) to public sector and nonprofit entities who complete projects that would qualify for tax credits.

-1. How much are Direct Pay Tax Credits worth?
+- How much are Direct Pay Tax Credits worth?

 The Inflation Reduction Act includes several tax credits that can provide up to 50% of the cost of a qualifying clean energy project.
 See this guide or this White House fact sheet for more information on available tax credits.
 All credits have a base rebate amount which is increased for conforming to certain labor, material, and community requirements.

-1. Who can use Direct Pay Bridge Loans?
+- Who can use Bridge Loans?

 The loans can be used for energy efficiency assessments and upgrades resulting from an energy assessment that meets certain criteria.
 Health and safety improvements and solar energy systems can also be eligible for the loans if they are recommended by a US DOE approved standardized energy audit.
 Some energy assessments may not meet the criteria for a loan.

-1. What is a standardized energy audit?
+- What is a standardized energy audit?

 The US DOE requires the use of software that uses BuildingSync and recommends the use of their proprietary Audit Template software, which utilizes BuildingSync.
 See a full list of audit requirements here.

-1. What Are Direct Pay Bridge Loan’s Terms?
+- What Are the Bridge Loan Terms?

 The Illinois Climate Bank is in the process of determining the exact terms of the loan, and will be working with lenders, contractors, and interested stakeholders to finalize those details before late November.
 Stay tuned to this page for more information on opportunities for input and program terms.